evildmp/BrachioGraph/docs/tutorial/wiring.rst

 * Signal

-5V and ground are required to power the servo; the signal wire carries a pulse, whose width (its length in milliseconds) determines the position of the motor.
+5V and ground are required to power the servo; the signal wire carries a pulse, whose width (its length in microseconds) determines the position of the motor.

 **At least two of the servos will need to share a 5V connection**, since the Raspberry Pi has only two available.
 How you achieve this will depend on what you have available.